VilaWeb

-VilaWeb ([ˌvilaˈwɛp]) is a Catalan-language web portal and daily news outlet, founded in May 1995 by the journalists Vicent Partal and Assumpció Maresma.
+VilaWeb ([ˌvilaˈwɛp]) is a Catalan-language web portal and daily nationalist news outlet, founded in May 1995 by the journalists Vicent Partal and Assumpció Maresma.
 It was the first online medium produced completely in Catalan, and the first news media in Spain to be based entirely online.
 Its editorial line advocates for Catalonia's separation from the Spanish state.

 History

 VilaWeb grew out of an online directory in Catalan called Infopista, set up by Partal in 1995.
-It was initially designed as a local directory catalan websites.
+It was initially designed as a local directory of catalan websites.
 One year later, Infopista turned into Vilaweb, including new services.
 Before embarking on this venture, Vicent Partal had been responsible for directing the digital edition of El Temps magazine.
 Written in Catalan, with the publication of this digital edition in 1994, the magazine was the first media outlet in Spain to establish material and a presence on the World Wide Web.

 Later, Vilaweb became one of reference news and media channels for Catalan communities online.
 In 2007 VilaWeb TV opened as a web TV initiative.
 Nowadays it is available as a YouTube channel and on iTunes.

 In September 2009 VilaWeb opened a newsroom, in El Raval, in downtown Barcelona.
 The building hosts a space for public events.
 In January 2014 VilaWeb started a Global Edition in English, managed by Liz Castro, and in June 2017 VilaWeb added an evening print product for subscribers called VilaWeb Paper.
 VilaWeb Paper is an evening edition, which readers can print, or download on their mobile or tablet.
 Unlike traditional newspapers, VilaWeb Paper is not available on any newsstands.

 In 2018 VilaWeb had an audience of around 2,200,000 unique visitors.

 VilaWeb has been awarded several prizes, including the Premi Ciutat de Barcelona de Periodisme, the Premi Nacional de Periodisme, and premi Òmnium Cultural de Comunicació.

 Vilaweb has been criticized for being dependent on subsidies and other financial support by the Catalan regional government, even despite it receives far less financial support from public administrations than many Catalan media.

+The newspaper is a member of MIDAS (European Association of Daily Newspapers in Minority and Regional Languages).